ibaiimaz/TomatTeam_react/README.md

 It was originaly developed in Django + Djangorest for the backend and VueJS + Vuematerial for the frontend.

-I've move it to my Stack and developed it with Asp.Net Core Web API + React
+I've move it to a more familiar stack and I'm developing it with Asp.Net Core Web API and React + Redux

 ## Credits